 Guns are holstered and spare magazines used for reloading during the stage are retained in magazine pouches on the competitors belt.

-Of all the shooting disciplines at Auckland Pistol Club, this is perhaps the most dynamic as there are no set stages - as they are constructed uniquely for each match.
+Of all the shooting disciplines at Auckland Pistol Club, this is perhaps the most dynamic as there are no set stages - each stage is constructed uniquely for each match.

 Ranges 2, 2a, 2b and 2c have a number of props which are used to construct the stages.

-Only one competitor can go through the stage at a time and strict safety rules are adhered to which prevent shooters from shooting beyond 90 degrees left or right to the back of the range.
+Only one competitor can go through the stage at a time and strict safety rules are adhered to which prevent shooters from shooting beyond 90 degrees left-or-right towards the back of the range.

 Competitors are required to determine their own approach to the stage and are ranked based on a combination of their accuracy and time.
 Take too long focusing on accuracy and your overall score may suffer, if you go to quick focusing on speed -miss a target- your overall score will definitely suffer.